gvwilson/thirdbit/src/fiction/iffy/index.md

 Second wants t' make an autra li'l sister," de confided with a grin.
 "Me not bein' youngest any more—wou'n't that be a thing?
 Now c'mon, I bet there's cuppa."
-De unhooked der arm from Iffy's and took the younger girl's hand.
+De unhooked der arm from Iffy's and took her hand.

 Iffy's mind whirled.
 Another clone?